snt/X-Touch-Mini-FS2020/README.md

 | -------------------------------------------------- | -------- |
 | [![Download](https://img.shields.io/badge/Download-.zip-blue)](https://github.com/maartentamboer/X-Touch-Mini-FS2020/releases/latest/download/X-Touch-Mini-FS2020.zip) | See below |

+You also need [MobiFlight](https://www.mobiflight.com/en/index.html) for some functions to work.

 # Configuration
 Modify the files in the Configuration folder to change assignments.